Road accident compensation claims

-Livestock loose on UK roads account for around 1,000 road traffic accidents every year.
+Livestock loose on Britain's roads account for around 1,000 road traffic accidents every year.
 Given the size of larger livestock, including cows and horses, these accidents have the potential to cause serious injury.

 Despite vigilance on the part of farmers, animals can escape their enclosures and wander into nearby roads.
 In cases where the farmer has failed to repair a broken gate or fence, the farmer is likely to be negligent and liable to pay compensation